Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Results

-In the MFT for our model, we obtain solutions for the microscopicl fluctuations by applying a conventional MFT to the fictitious system without balanced excitation and inhibition in Eq.(\ref{fictitious_system_2}) for a given trajectory of the mean activity.
-Thus, to understand the dynamics, we first need to know the dependence of the microscopic dynamics on the mean activity.
-Since the dependence is complicated, we examine neuronal fluctuations around constant mean activities, expecting the results to give some clue to the neuronal fluctuations around time-varying mean activities.
+In our MFT, the correlation function of the microscopic fluctuations is determined by Eqs.(\ref{self_consistent_eq_1}) and (\ref{self_consistent_eq_2}) for a given trajectory of the mean activity, which in turn determines the realization probability of the mean activity.
+Since this dependence is complicated, we first focus on the case with constant mean activities of different values, expecting the results to provide some clue to the dynamics with time-varying mean activities.
 Applying the previous theory \cite{PhysRevLett.61.259, PhysRevX.5.041030} to this analysis, we find multiple fixed-point solutions and chaotic solutions.
 Fig.\ref{figure_fixed_point_chaos_diagram} shows the variance of the neuronal activities of these solutions for different constant values of the mean activity.
 A branch of chaotic solutions [the black solid line in Fig.\ref{figure_fixed_point_chaos_diagram}] coincides with the solution examined in a previous study \cite{PhysRevLett.61.259} for $m(t)=0$.
 As the absolute value of the mean activity increases, the neuronal fluctuations in these solutions decrease.
 Another branch of chaotic solutions with smaller neuronal fluctuations [the black dotted line in Fig.\ref{figure_fixed_point_chaos_diagram}] emerges at the value satisfying $2\sigma _0^2\phi ^{\prime }(m)=1$, $|m|\approx 0.76$.
 The neuronal fluctuations in these solutions increase as the mean activity increases, and this branch eventually connects to that with larger neuronal fluctuations.
-From numerical simulations, we find that the branch of chaotic solutions with larger fluctuations is stable, while that with smaller fluctuations is unstable.
-In the range of $m$ where the two chaotic solutions coexist, an initial condition with a relatively small variance of the neuronal activities results in convergence to the trivial fixed point ($h_i^{(k)}=0)$, while an initial condition with a larger variance results in convergence to a stable chaotic solution.
+From the numerical simulations, we find that the branch of chaotic solutions with larger fluctuations is stable, while that with smaller fluctuations is unstable.
 Fixed-point solutions and their stability can also be examined by applying the previous theory \cite{PhysRevX.5.041030} (or the method presented in Appendix \ref{perturbative_expansion_fixed_point}), and we find two connected branches of unstable fixed-point solutions as well as trivial fixed-point solutions [Fig.\ref{figure_fixed_point_chaos_diagram}].
 The trivial fixed-point solution is stable for $|m|$ larger than the bifurcation point given by $2\sigma _0^2\phi ^{\prime }(|m|)=1$, while it is unstable below this point.